-Wade's love of music began at the piano, her first instrument, at age 8.
-It was there she learned the structure from which creativity can blossom and there where she still does the bulk of her writing.
-A small Methodist church in Mascot, Tennessee, was her first piano “gig” as a young teen, and in that setting she found a love of sacred music that empowers her songs today.
+Melissa‘s love of music began at the piano, her first instrument, at age 8.
+It was there that she learned the structure from which creativity can blossom.
+A small Methodist church in Mascot, Tennessee, was her first piano “gig” as a young teen, and in that setting she formed a life-long love of sacred music.
 Guitar was the next instrument to catch her ear, largely owing to the music of Emmylou Harris and Nanci Griffith, major influences on her performance style.
 Continuing to evolve musically is what keeps her artistically fresh, and that evolution has led to her recent fascination with Celtic song and Gaelic language.

-Coward, who plays guitar, mandolin and banjo, comes from a long and diverse musical background.
-He began playing guitar at age 12, bass a few years later, and was a veteran of numerous in-demand working bands in Knoxville by age 22.
-While he led several top 40 bands in the 1970s and ’80s – one of which toured overseas with the USO - bluegrass music was what he enjoyed offstage.
+Philip, who plays guitar, mandolin and banjo, comes from a long and diverse musical background.
+He began playing guitar at age 12, bass a few years later, and was a veteran of numerous working bands in Knoxville by age 22.
+While he led several top 40 bands in the 1970s and ’80s – one of which toured overseas with the USO – acoustic music was what he enjoyed offstage.
 Today he is immersed not only in the music of the British Isles, but also its tradition and culture.
 And if you’re curious about anything Scots-Irish – from the Ulster emigration to the battle of King’s Mountain – he’s the man to ask!

 Cindy’s fiery fiddle playing shines on stage with dynamic presence and pizazz.
 Her soulful style adds an authentic Celtic air to the group’s sound.
 But how could she miss, with a name like Wallace?
 Her musical roots were planted in Greenville, North Carolina, where she began performing in a family band as a young teen.
 Wallace’s father, Will, was her first major musical influence and whom she credits with inspiring her in many ways.
-“Pa,” as she calls him, made sure his three daughters were not only trained in classical violin, but also equipped with the skills to entertain a crowd with a rousing fiddle tune.
+“Pa,” as she called him, made sure his three daughters were not only trained in classical violin, but also equipped with the skill to entertain a crowd.
 Cindy also plays guitar and piano.
-With her sisters, she performed at numerous Sevier County,Tennessee, venues for many years, including Dollywood, Music Mansion and the Rainbow Theater.
+Dollywood and Music Mansion are two Sevier County venues where she performed for many years.